PeterHancock/async-iterators-in-js/slides.md

 ## Part I & II recap

-* `for...of` and `[...]` syntactic forms consuming Iterables
+* `for...of` and `[...]` - syntactic forms consuming Iterables

-* Iterables are defined by the Iterator creating function keyed to `Symbol.iterator`
+* Iterables are objects with Iterator creating function keyed to `Symbol.iterator`

 * Iterables can represent infinite sequences and the items can be created lazily on demand

-* Generators provide a syntax to declaratively creating Iterables
+* Generators provide syntax for creating Iterables concisely

 * Async operations can be tamed with Promises